drorlab/pensa/README.md

 Proteins are featurized via [PyEMMA](http://emma-project.org/latest/) using backbone torsions, sidechain torsions, or backbone C-alpha distances, making PENSA compatible to all functionality available in PyEMMA.
 Trajectories are processed and written using [MDAnalysis](https://www.mdanalysis.org/).
 Plots are generated using [Matplotlib](https://matplotlib.org/).

 All functionality is available as a python package (installation see below).
 For the most common applications, example [python scripts](https://github.com/drorlab/pensa/tree/master/scripts) are provided.
 To get started, see the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial).

+The [documentation](https://pensa.readthedocs.io/en/latest/) is still under construction.
+For now, please refer to the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial) and the installation instructions below.

 ## Installation